epdansereau/textgen/README.md

 ```

 ### Language modeling:
 Gpt2-xl for language modeling is finetuned on the dataset.
-The model is splitted between 2 24GB gpus:
+Because the chosen model is too large to be trained on a single Titan gpu, it needs to be splitted between two.
 ```
 python gpt2xl_lm.py --model_source gpt2-xl \
   --batch_size=6 \